 Note As in DIMSE, the Transactions do not provide a complete CRUDL interface for the respective resources.
 For instance, it is not possible to list all Modality Performed Procedure Steps using DICOM, neither with DIMSE, nor with DICOMweb.
 What DICOM does provide is access to performed procedure steps at the level required for modalities.

-Some Modality Performed Procedure Step Service Transactions do not have corresponding DIMSE Operations but they relate to DIMSE Notifications instead.
-These Transactions are listed in Table X.3-4, together with the DIMSE Notifications.

-Table X.3-4.
-Relation between Modality Performed Procedure Step Service Transactions and DIMSE Notifications